Original Memories: By Philip Gibson Hodge Jr. and Thea Elaine Drell Hodge

 I had already started enrolling in the Maritime Service, and was waiting to be called.
 Meanwhile, Thea supported us on $90 a month, while I led the existence of a cotquean (you’ll have to look it up if you don’t know the meaning).
 Finally on the 6th of February, I made my acquaintance with the United States Maritime Service Training Station at Sheepshead Bay, Brooklyn, New York.

 When I entered the Maritime, I had honestly planned on completing the three months course of training, and shipping out as an ordinary seaman.
 However, I soon found out about another angle of the service, known as the Ship’s Company.
-This consisted of doing the administrative work necessary to run a training organization of some out of three and two weekends out of three, instead of just every weekend, as was the case with trainees.
+This consisted of doing the administrative work necessary to run a training organization of some 10,000 men.
+The pay was $70 a month instead of $50, and you rated liberty two nights out of three and two weekends out of three, instead of just every weekend, as was the case with trainees.

 So, in less than a week, I was working in the disbursing department, making out pay lists, etc. My plan had been to do this for a few months, so that Thea and I could have that much more time together.
 Then I would return to my training, and she would return to Antioch.
 However, a lucky break changed my plans again: As I was getting the approval of the Executive Officer to join Ship’s Company, he noticed on my application that I had majored in math.
 And he said something about the station needing a man to teach a mathematics refresher course in the process of being set up.
 And so I started on my teaching career.